 Here at UTC we are focused on making sure our students are making the most of the employer ties we have by being in the heart of the northern digital sector here at MediaCityUK.
 We have two dedicated members of staff who focus on marketing the UTC and bringing in business men and women from around the area to talk to and hopefully inspire our students to make the most out of their education.
-One of these members of staff, Laura our Employer Engagement Lead now writes a blog which is updated multiple times a week to detail the great employer engagement work being done here at UTC.
+One of these members of staff, Laura now writes a blog which is updated regularly to detail the great employer engagement work being done here at UTC.

 If you would like to hear more about our Employer Engagement be sure to have a look at the blog by clicking here or following the link below.